 There are 4 ways to get from the airport.
-I have listed them below with their cost.
+I have listed them below with their costs.

-Private Transfer: Definitely the most convenient way to get to and from the airport but also the most expensive.
+- Private Transfer: Definitely the most convenient way to get to and from the airport but also the most expensive.
 Book your private transfer for about $60USD

 Check out how cheap you can fly to Singapore!